What is bias in machine learning

 1) Selection bias: This occurs when the AI system chooses which data to focus on and ignores other data that may be relevant.
 This can lead to inaccurate predictions based on the chosen data.

 2) Appraisal bias: This occurs when the AI system evaluates data in a biased way, often favouring information that it has been explicitly taught to recognise as being important.
-This can result in inaccurate predictions or decisions based on what is seen as valuable data.
+Valuable data can lead to inaccurate predictions or decisions.

 3) Generalisation bias: This happens when the AI system makes assumptions about how things will behave based on limited experience or knowledge.
 These assumptions can lead to incorrect predictions or decisions if they are used in future situations where those assumptions may not hold true.